Addressing Privacy Concerns with Lone Working Devices and Apps

 FAQs

-What data do you collect and why?
+What data do Peoplesafe collect and why?

 Peoplesafe only collects personal data which allows Controllers in the ARC to deliver to contact, identify and ensure the safety of our customers.
 This data includes names, contact details, important medical information, and other identifiers necessary to manage personal safety alarms.